 Where do you live?

-What are the biggest inspirations for your art?
+What is the biggest inspiration for your art?

-Since I was a little girl I have always been fascinated by manga and Japanese culture.
+Since I was a little girl, I have always been fascinated by manga and Japanese culture.
 Also, some fairy tales and classic books have often stimulated my creativity.
-Actually, my favorite book is The Little Prince, a constant source of inspiration for me 🙂 Obviously there are many contemporary illustrators and painters from the past who have influenced me, such as Van Gogh and Klimt.
+Actually, my favorite book is The Little Prince, a constant source of inspiration for me 🙂 There are many contemporary illustrators and painters from the past who have influenced me, such as Van Gogh and Klimt.

 What is your “Japan Dream”?

-My “Japan Dream” was born long before my first (and last, for now) trip to Japan.
+My “Japan Dream” had been born long before my first (and last, for now) trip to Japan.
 I was impatient to leave and immerse myself in a culture extremely different from mine, try unknown flavors, look at gazes so different from mine, and start living in a different world.
-Clearly, it was the best trip of my life.
-I would like to return there and visit many other places, such as mountains and rural places, outside the big cities.
+It was the best trip of my life.
+I want to return there and visit many other places outside the big cities, such as mountains and rural areas.
 I dream of staying for a while surrounded by one of those Japanese landscapes I love to draw.